karpathy/karpathy.github.io/_posts/2014-07-01-switching-to-jekyll.markdown

 $ git push
 ```

-After the last call, Github will see that my repo has changed and automatically refreshes [karpathy.github.io](http://karpathy.github.io/) to post to the newly generated `_site`.
+After the last call, Github will see that my repo has changed and automatically refreshes [karpathy.github.io](http://karpathy.github.io/) to point to the newly generated `_site`.
 My post is live!

 Anyway, that's just a brief taste.
 Check out [Jekyll](http://jekyllrb.com/) and get blogging in a sane way!